Ferantic/chrome-password-grabber/README.md

 It works only on chrome 80 and above.

-It sends the chrome passwords using a telegram bot,it is easy to use and is written in python.
+It sends the chrome passwords using a telegram bot,it is easy to use and is written in python.All you have to do is put your chat id.

 you need to install requirements.txt for it to work, I might make it do that automatically later but who knows.

+pip install pywin32

 Disclaimer:This is only for educational purposes,I am not responsible for any malicious use of this script.